Back to School Tax-Free Weekends 2025: Sales Tax Holidays by State + Savings Tips

 Do online purchases qualify for the tax exemption?

-- Yes, in most states, online purchases made during the tax-free weekend qualify for the sales tax exemption, provided the items meet the eligibility criteria set by the state.
+Yes, in most states, online purchases made during the tax-free weekend qualify for the sales tax exemption and online orders only qualify if shipped to a participating state and the retailer applies the exemption correctly.

 Are there any limitations or exclusions to be aware of?